wp-plugins/wangguard/readme.txt

 WangGuard is fully compatible with Standard WordPress (non-multisite), WordPress MU, WordPress Multisite and BuddyPress.

+If you have registration enabled on your Standard WordPress, WordPress MU, WordPress Multisite or BuddyPress, you need WangGuard and its web service.

 Free Api Key for personal use

 Now Free to everyone for a limited time!

+WangGuard in action video:

 [youtube http://www.youtube.com/watch?v=n7LugiQgwRA&hd=1]